m0rph03nix/ros_openpose_gossip/README.md

 ## 5. Calibration
 If you use this package with another camera than the front camera of the pepper, you will need to do a calibration.
 It consists of recording the limbs length of an "average" person at a known distance, in a standing position, maximizing (with a natural front pose) each limbs length.
 Function SaveLimbsProfil can be used but is not implemented in a calibration program (TODO).
-@cr The algorithm will then compare the longest limb (which means with the highest 2D components) with the limb in one of the CSV file (explanation simplified).
+\n The algorithm will then compare the longest limb (which means with the highest 2D components) with the limb in one of the CSV file (explanation simplified).